 Bill: Oh pumpkin, come on.
 You know I don't mean anything by it.
 I love Jews.
 Do you remember...

 Chelsea: DAD!
 I ASKED YOU A THOUSAND TIMES!
-NOT AROUND SAM!
+NOT IN FRONT OF SAM!

 Chelsea: Don't you honey me, Jewboy!